 “What do you want…”

 A year ago, Doil suspected he would have responded as Borivat had.
-In scholarly circles, there was no evidence to support the existence of paranormal creatures, ghosts, poltergeists, demons, or any other manner of specter or supernatural entities.
+In scholarly circles, there was no evidence to support the existence of paranormal creatures, ghosts, poltergeists, demons, or any other manner of specters or supernatural entities.
 Skepticism, therefore, was the best way, especially when the only evidence was not repeatably and independently attainable.
 The theories of rational philosophy also strongly supported that conclusion.
-That would have been enough, a year ago, to convince Doil that he was simply hallucinating, and that either the hallucination would go away eventually on its own, or it would get worse and he would eventually go insane.
-There was no room, under that paradigm, for acknowledgement of the voice as having a real, practicable, external source.
+That would have been enough, a year ago, to convince Doil that he was simply hallucinating, and that either the hallucination would go away eventually on its own, or it would get worse, and he would eventually go insane.
+There was no room, under that paradigm, to acknowledge that the voice might have a real, physical, external source.

 That, however, would require going to the Isle of Blood.
-Which was illegal, to say the least, and from what Doil understood, one did not visit there on the cheap, as it were.
+Which was illegal, to say the least, and from what Doil understood, one did not visit there on the cheap.
 If he wanted answers, he would have to be prepared to pay, perhaps steeply.
 Considering the kinds of payment he imagined would be acceptable on the Isle, the prospect was not an attractive one.

 Doil whirled around in his seated position on the bed, tangling himself in the blankets, and nearly falling back onto the mattress.
-He managed to stabilize himself, and looked around wildly.
+He managed to stabilize himself, and looked around as if this time he would be able to find the voice’s source by visual inspection.
 “What?
 What did you say?”

 The voice came back to him.
 “What…What did you…What did I say…?”